MartianMadman/RFA_Madmod/Readme.txt

 -Improve auto targeting for gamepads.
 -Increase fov for walkers.

+\Changelog v0.9.41/
+-Use the correct lower-specs 1st Person Packed files.

 \Issues/
 -Makes game more hardware demanding.
 -Destructibles with moving parts when repaired may spontaneously break shortly after.
 This is caused by spawned salvage getting stuck in moving parts.